 We all have found ourselves getting distracted while watching a lengthy TV award show.
 And when it is an immensely loved award show like the Grammy, we have also found ourselves frozen in front of the TV.

 Give your virtual award show attendees a reason to stay longer.
 You want to capture their attention, and it can only happen through engagement and an award ceremony script that is fast-flowing.
-It will ensure that they don’t drift off during the virtual award ceremony.
+It will ensure that they don’t drift off during the hybrid & virtual award ceremony.

 8. Pre-film Ceremony Content

 A virtual awards gala is live, and glitches are more likely to happen when everyone has to be spontaneous.
 And as the virtual award show is accessible to the global audience, it becomes necessary to look for solutions to avoid awkward situations.

 Consider pre-filming the acceptance speeches, similar to when you’re watching the Oscars or Grammys.
 You don’t want your winners to go on and on while giving the acceptance speech.

 Film some content in advance and edit it so that it is short enough to keep the audience engaged because that is the ultimate goal.
 You can also film some of the performances or fillers in advance to avoid any mistakes.

 9. Include Graphics & Transitions

 One way to keep your attendees intrigued is through the visuals.
 When you include graphics and transitions between slides, these work as visual cues that help keep the audience engaged throughout the virtual award function.

 You can also consider using games and trivia between the virtual award ceremony.
 There are a few apps that you or your moderator can use so that the attendees can be more attentive.